-Read through the edTPA handbook, including the rubrics and glossary, and any other support materials you may have been given by your preparation program.
-Once you have done this reading and understand the whole assessment, you are ready to begin.
+Since it is important to understand the whole edTPA before you begin, read through the edTPA handbook, including the rubrics and glossary, and any other support materials you may have been given by your preparation program.
+Once you have done this reading and understand the assessment, you are ready to begin.